sasasavic82/parallel-c-programming/README.md

-# Parellel programming in C
+# C Parallel Programming

+Bunch of C examples for multi-threaded and paralell programming.
 ## Threads (POSIX Threads - PThreads)

 POSIX Threads (Pthreads) is a "threads programmin" standard, that defines C types, functions and constants.